Jordan and Mindy Mester

 Multiple sclerosis (MS) is an unpredictable, often disabling disease of the central nervous system that disrupts the flow of information within the brain, and between the brain and body.

-Your donation will be applied to the 2018 winning charity, Compassion International.
+Your donation will be applied to the 2019 winning charity.